openshift/lightspeed-service/CONTRIBUTING.md

 pdm run security-check
 ```

+Please note that the _Bandit_ tool needs to be installed via PDM.
+It is included in `pyproject.toml` in the `[dev-dependencies]` section and is locked to specific version.

 ## Testing

 Three groups of software tests are used in this repository, each group from the test suite having different granularity.
 These groups are designed to represent three layers: